freder48/imperator/README.md

 2. In terminal, navigate to your project folder and type `heroku create`
 3. Type `git remote -v` to ensure it added successfully
 4. In terminal, type `git push heroku main`
-5. Our website is now live!
-However... we also have a database

 ## Screenshots